-Since September 2013 Kirill Petrenko has been General Music Director at the Bayerische Staatsoper.
-Since 2013, he has taken to the rostrum for premieres of Die Frau ohne Schatten, La clemenza di Tito, Die Soldaten, Lucia di Lammermoor, Lulu, Die Meistersinger von Nürnberg, Lady Macbeth of the Mtsenk District, Tannhäuser, Il trittico, Parsifal, Otello, Salome and Die tote Stadt and revivals of Wagner's Der Ring des Nibelungen among other works.
+From the start of the 2013/14 season until the end of the 2019/20 season, Nikolaus Bachler engaged conductor Kirill Petrenko as General Music Director at the Bayerische Staatsoper.
+Since then, he has taken to the rostrum for premieres of Die Frau ohne Schatten, La clemenza di Tito, Die Soldaten, Lucia di Lammermoor, Lulu, Die Meistersinger von Nürnberg, Lady Macbeth of the Mtsenk District, Tannhäuser, Il trittico, Parsifal, Otello, Salome and Die tote Stadt and revivals of Wagner's Der Ring des Nibelungen among other works.

 In September 2019 Nikolaus Bachler was appointed Managing Director of the Salzburg Easter Festival from 1 July 2020 and Artistic Director of the festival from 2022.